akamai/cli-terraform/README.md

 $ akamai terraform-gtm create-domain example.akadns.net --createconfig
 ```

+Notes:
+1. Mapping GTM entity names to TF resource names may require normalization.
+Invalid TF resource name characters will be replaced by underscores, '_' in config generation.

 ## License

 This package is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for details.